loganchaffee/c-tic-tac-toe/README.md

 # Tic Tac Toe

-To play run `gcc ./tic-tac-toe.c && ./a.out` from the src folder
+To play run `gcc ./tic-tac-toe.c && ./a.out` from the root folder